chbailly/SmartCrop/README.md

 Remarks:
 * The back button will go back in the workflow described above
-* selecting a crop is optional, which means all the image is selected when you crop.
-Click on crop to go to the next step even if you do not really crop
+* If you don't select any area for cropping, then the function smartCrop will process the whole area.
+Can be usefull if you want to generate a cylindric projection on the whole image

 IMPORTANT:
 * Use an original image untouched by any other cropping/perspective correction